What is Adverse Opinion?

 Why is Adverse Opinion Important?

 - Let’s consider a statutory auditor obtains evidence require for audit, and during the audit, he came to know that there are some misstatements.
 He asks management to rectify the inaccuracies.
 If management rectifies those misstatements, then he gives an unqualified opinion.
 Still, in case the former doesn’t make corrections, and it is so significant that he can’t provide a qualified opinion, then he gives an adverse opinion.

 - If he identifies some fraud in the organization and management of the organization is also involved in the scam, and auditor asked management to disclose that in financial statements.
 If management refuses to disclose the same, and if it is so significant that he can’t just qualify the report, he should give an adverse opinion.

 - It is essential for stakeholders of the company like for shareholders, as shareholders are the owner of the company, and they need to know the financial situation of the company because they have invested their money in that organization.
 For Banks, they need to know the actual condition of the organization, whether a company is in a condition to repay the loan and interest amount.

 - The government needs to know that the company is following all the rules and regulations and paying statutory dues on time.
-As all stakeholders have some interest in an organization, so if an auditor decides that financial statement is not giving true and fair views or financial statements are not prepared according to respective laws and regulations, he should give an adverse opinion.
+As all stakeholders have some interest in an organization, so if an auditor decides that a financial statement is not giving true and fair views or financial statements are not prepared according to respective laws and regulations, he should give an adverse opinion.

 Difference Between Adverse and Disclaimer